Measuring Your Child for Junior Golf Clubs

 The typical set for the very youngest golfer should include a putter, a single lofted iron such as a 5-7 iron and a wood.
 These 3 clubs will suffice in the beginning.

 As your child gets older and more proficient, a good junior golf set will include the putter, a 3 wood and a 5, 7 and 9 (pitching wedge) irons.
-Do not add too many of the lower lofted clubs such as the 2 or 3 iron to your child's set because youngsters will not be able to get the ball airlofted with these lower clubs.
+Do not add too many of the lower lofted clubs such as the 2 or 3 iron to your child's set because youngsters will not be able to get the ball airlifted with these lower clubs.

-Youth Golf Can be Very Rewarding
+Youth Golf Can Be Very Rewarding

 Choosing and fitting your youth with the appropriate clubs can be very rewarding for both you and your child.
-Just keep in mind that you need to chose the club length based on the child's height and ability rather than on their age.
+Just keep in mind that you need to choose the club length based on the child's height and ability rather than on their age.
 A youth club that is too long, too heavy, or too stiff will diminish your child's ability and potentially cause frustrations.
 Choosing the right clubs the first time around will get the desired result: a fun and rewarding experience for both you and your child.

-Do not be too concerned about your child outgrowing their kids clubs.
+Do not be too concerned about your child outgrowing their kid's clubs.
 Too long of clubs will only create poor swing habits.
 If your child is not succeeding and seeing good results, they will likely want to quit and give up all together.

 Keep in mind that you can always pass down the undersized clubs to younger siblings or friends in future years.
 If your child does outgrow the clubs and you would like to continue using them, you can always lengthen the shafts rather inexpensively.
 You can use portions of other used steel shafts to extend the clubs or insert hardwood dowels of the appropriate size to add new length and new life onto your junior golf set.

-If you do decide to purchase a little longer set of clubs for your youth golfer to extend the life of the set, no more than one inch longer is our recommendation.
+If you do decide to purchase a little longer set of clubs for your youth golfer to extend the life of the set, no more than one-inch longer is our recommendation.